microsoft/aad-app-credential-tools/azuread/azuread-application-only-credential-rotation-azure-portal-guide.md

-# Azure portal (does not work for Service principal)
+# Azure portal (does not work for Service principalS)

 > [!Note]
 > This option should only be used for application object credential rotation and does not work for Service principal credential rotation.
-> To manage credentials on service principal object(s), you must use MS Graph API, MS Graph PowerShell modules or the Azure AD toolkit.
+> To manage credentials on service principal object(s), you must use Microsoft Graph API, Microsoft Graph PowerShell modules or the Azure AD toolkit.

 **(a)** Navigate to Azure Portal and switch to the relevant directory.